DEADLINE REMINDER: Faruqi & Faruqi, LLP Investigates Claims on Behalf ...

-Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Stellantis To Contact Him Directly To Discuss Their Options
+Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $75,000 In MacroGenics To Contact Him Directly To Discuss Their Options

 [You may also click here for additional information]

 NEW YORK, Sept.
-19, 2024 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Stellantis N.V. (“Stellantis” or the “Company”) (NYSE: STLA) and reminds investors of the October 15, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+19, 2024 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against MacroGenics, Inc. (“MacroGenics” or the “Company”) (NASDAQ: MGNX) and reminds investors of the September 24, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See www.faruqilaw.com.

-As detailed below, the complaint alleges that the Company and its executives violated federal securities laws by making false and/or misleading statements and/or failing to disclose material adverse facts concerning inventory levels, pricing, and market share stabilizations.
+As detailed below, the complaint alleges that the Company and its executives violated federal securities laws by making false and/or misleading statements and/or failing to disclose the safety data from its TAMARACK Phase 2 study of vobramitamab duocarmazine.

-On July 25, 2024, Stellantis issued a press release announcing its financial results for the first half of 2024.
-The Company reported a steep drop in earnings that fell below forecasts, citing weak margins and high inventory at its U.S. operations.
-In addition, Stellantis's Chief Executive Officer Carlos Tavares indicated that the Company was ready to dispose of underperforming brands in its portfolio, while Chief Financial Officer Natalie Knight disclosed the need to take "decisive actions to address operational challenges" in North America, including reducing production and prices for the Company's vehicles.
+On May 9, 2024, the investing public learned that the drug was significantly more dangerous than defendants had previously represented.

 The court-appointed lead plaintiff is the investor with the largest financial interest in the relief sought by the class who is adequate and typical of class members who directs and oversees the litigation on behalf of the putative class.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.
 Your ability to share in any recovery is not affected by the decision to serve as a lead plaintiff or not.

-Faruqi & Faruqi, LLP also encourages anyone with information regarding Stellantis’ conduct to contact the firm, including whistleblowers, former employees, shareholders and others.
+Faruqi & Faruqi, LLP also encourages anyone with information regarding MacroGenic’s conduct to contact the firm, including whistleblowers, former employees, shareholders and others.

 Follow us for updates on LinkedIn, on X, or on Facebook.